crossdb-org/docs/docs/intro.md

 # Introduction

-**CrossDB** is a super high-performance, lightweight embedded and server OLTP RDBMS.
+**CrossDB** is a ultra high-performance, lightweight embedded and server OLTP RDBMS.
 It is designed for high-performance scenarios where the main memory can hold the entire database.

 ## Features